Jim Brandstatter has been broadcasting since his graduation from the University of Michigan in 1972.

 ---Listen to Lions Football on 97.1 The Ticket, in Detroit.

----Watch Inside Michigan Football on Fox Sports Detroit, and the Big Ten Network
+---Watch Inside Michigan Football on Fox Sports Detroit.

 --Listen to Inside Michigan Football Wednesday Nights at 7PM in the Fall, or join us Live at the Pizza House in Ann Arbor.